 Posted on 17 Feb 11:52

 Congratulations to the team behind the joint EPMM and Ossila paper entitled ‘PCDTBT based solar cells: one year of operation under real-world conditions’ that has recently been published in Nature Scientific Reports.
-This paper presents measurements of the extended lifetime study of the outdoor stability of bulk heterojunction organic solar cells (September 2014 to September 2015), with devices located in Sheffield, England.
+This paper presents measurements of the extended lifetime study of the outdoor stability of bulk heterojunction organic solar cells (September 2014 - September 2015), with devices located in Sheffield, England.

 One of the major findings was that the lifetime of the PCDTBT:PC71BM based OPVs was limited by thermally-induced stress between the device layers, as well as degradation as a result of edge-ingress of moisture through the encapsulation.
 This was heavily influenced by the large temperature fluctuations that are not observed under well-controlled lab conditions.